Esri/mapbook-android/mapbook-app/README.md

 (Add detail about how credentials are stored on device or include in platform specific section below)

 ### Mobile Map Packages
-The offline mapbook in the app uses a [mobile map package](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm) composed of a locator and several maps.
+The Mapbook uses a [```MobileMapPackage```](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm) composed of a locator and several maps.
 Each map contains a vector tile package representing base data, feature layers consisting of feature data about water systems and address points, and bookmarked viewpoints.
+The ```MobileMapPackage``` contents can be accessed after the package has loaded and metadata about the package can be displayed and maps can be viewed.

 ![](assets/mapbook_main.png)

-The mobile map package contents can be accessed after the mobile map package has loaded and metadata about the package can be displayed and maps can be viewed.

 ```java
 MobileMapPackage mobileMapPackage = new MobileMapPackage(mmpkPath);

 mobileMapPackage.addDoneLoadingListener(new Runnable() {

 @Override public void run() {
     if (mobileMapPackage.getLoadStatus() == LoadStatus.LOADED) {

        // Show mapbook metadata like map thumbnails,
        // mapbook size, mapbook modified dates, etc.

        showMapbook(mobileMapPackage);

        // Get the list of maps in the mobile map package